June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 Today we laid low and enjoyed the amenities here at Camp Brooks.
 Frank, Bradley and Cody spent a few hours playing the guitar as Abbey and I took a nice

-her gnome family, Abbey was antsy to get off my shoulder and go to the ground.
-Once on the ground she walked up to a little bridge that held a little gnome
+gnome family, Abbey was antsy to get off my shoulder and go to the ground.
+Once on the ground she walked up to a little bridge that held a little gnome just

-just about her size.
-I of course had to take a picture since everything else that is bigger than a fly scares her and she is usually running in the opposite
+about her size.
+I of course had to take a picture since everything else that is bigger than a fly scares her and she is usually running in the opposite direction

-direction for her little life.
+for her little life.
 She sat there for about 5 minutes, walked up to him and nibbled at him.
-She briefly tried to pick a fight with him, but since all he did
+She briefly tried to pick a fight with him, but since all he did was smile

-was smile back at her she apparently gave up, figuring that he was a lover and not a fighter.
-New Hampshire is infamous for it's 'Old Man of the Mountain'
+back at her she apparently gave up, figuring that he was a lover and not a fighter.
+New Hampshire is infamous for it's 'Old Man of the Mountain' rock formation.

-rock formation.
 Unfortunately in 2003 there was a large rock slide that removed the Old Man from the Mountain, so sadly it is now just a mountain :-(.
+However have no fear,

 June 16th - New Hampshire International Speedway - Loudin, New Hampshire -